Harish-Chandra Research Institute: History

 Sharadchandra Shankar Shrikhande joined the institute as its director in January 1983.
 The institute was facing financial difficulties, and Shrikhande sought DAE support for the institute.
 Following the recommendations of the DAE review committee, the Government of Uttar Pradesh committed to provide a campus for HRI, while the DAE committed to provide full funding for all operational expenses.

-In January 1990, the institute was granted about 66 acre in Jhusi town of Allahabad district and H.S.
+In January 1990, the institute was granted about 66 acre in Jhusi town of Prayagraj district and H.S.
 Mani took over as Director.
 The institute moved to its present campus in 1996.
 Since then, the institute has grown in facilities, scope of research as well as number of faculty and students.

-In October 2000, the institute was renamed in honor of renowned Indian mathematician Harish-Chandra.
+In October 2000, the institute was renamed in honour of renowned Indian mathematician Harish-Chandra.

 Ravi S. Kulkarni succeeded Mani as the director in August 2001 and was followed by Amitava Raychaudhuri in July 2005.
 Jayanta Kumar Bhattacharjee followed in May 2011.